-Simplemux [I-D.saldana-tsvwg-simplemux] is a simple multiplexing protocol that allows the inclusion of a whole packet belonging to any protocol (tunneled packet) into any tunneling protocol.
+Simplemux [I-D.saldana-tsvwg-simplemux] is a simple multiplexing protocol that allows the inclusion of a whole packet belonging to any protocol ("tunneled packet") into any tunneling protocol.
 It includes a Lenght field, expressing the length of the multiplexed packet, and a Protocol field, expressing the protocol to which the tunneled packet belongs.
-In the present case, LISP is used as the tunneling protocol.